 "Around the world, Jabil participates in hundreds of local programs that benefit children, but naturally this one is particularly nice for those of us who make our homes in the Tampa Bay community," said Bill Peters, Jabil President.
 "We are delighted to be able to participate with the Tampa Bay Rays on this great initiative to assist kids and look forward to witnessing the benefits of the program to St. Petersburg."

 Jabil is continuing its tradition of community involvement and charitable giving by participating in the Tampa Bay Lightning's new Community Heroes program, which honors a Hero at each home game who has given back to the local community.
 During each of the 41 home games, the Lightning Foundation presents a video regarding the Hero's commitment and awards the Hero with a $50,000 donation to the charity of their choice.

-Executive Vice President of Human Resources and Human Development Bill Peters explains why Jabil is participating in this program.
+President Bill Peters explains why Jabil is participating in this program.
 "The Lightning's Community Heroes program closely aligns with our long-standing commitment to make a positive impact on the communities we touch.
 The tremendous support we've received from the St. Petersburg / Tampa Bay area has contributed to Jabil's success, and we are in the fortunate position of being able to give back and help make a difference in our corporate headquarters community."

 Nominations for Community Heroes are submitted for consideration via the Lightning website and a committee of Lightning executives and business leaders.
 The committee selects individuals across a variety of areas, including how they impact individuals, families or the community-at-large, and how they go "above and beyond" to serve and inspire others.